Iyanism/Iyanism/README.md

 I’m a BCA graduate from **USTM, Meghalaya** who prefers writing working systems over collecting tutorial certificates.
 My focus is core backend development—understanding how data flows through APIs, how queries perform under load, and how to package applications so they actually run reliably outside `localhost`.

 - 🔭 **Working on:** **Omni** — a CLI tool written in Go to automate project scaffolding and repetitive dev workflows.
-- 🌱 **Current Focus:** Deepening my practical grasp of Docker, AWS, and CI/CD pipelines to build proper deployment habits early.
+- 🌱 **Current Focus:** Deepening my practical and theoretical knowledge of the backend systems and infrastructure.
 - 🎯 **Looking for:** Entry-level Backend or DevOps roles where I can take on real tickets, learn from senior engineers, and ship code.
 - 💬 **Happy to chat about:** PostgreSQL query optimization, FastAPI vs Fastify, Go concurrency patterns, or Linux terminal setups.